 Hebrews 4:1-3a – Therefore, since the promise of entering his rest still stands, let us be careful that none of you be found to have fallen short of it.
 For we also have had the good news proclaimed to us, just as they did; but the message they heard was of no value to them, because they did not share the faith of those who obeyed.
 Now we who have believed enter that rest.

 Hebrews 4:9-11 – There remains, then, a Sabbath-rest for the people of God; for anyone who enters God’s rest also rests from their works, just as God did from his.
 Let us, therefore, make every effort to enter that rest, so that no one will perish by following their example of disobedience.

 May we never trust in our own work or efforts, trust in the world’s philosophies, trust in a political party or social justice cause.
 None of these can truly earn us soul-rest.
 Only when we are in a right relationship with our Creator God, can we walk in close communion with Him.
 Only then can we again enjoy the rest that first began in the Garden of Eden.

 We cannot earn our salvation or pay Jesus back.
 We must trust and rest in Jesus.
 Rest.
 What a gift!

 When we believe in Jesus as Savior and LORD, we find rest for our souls that begins here and now.

 We no longer go from dust to dust.

 Instead we go from rest to rest.

-And we know, our heavenly home is just up ahead, where eternal rest and sweet fellowship with God awaits us there.
+We rest in His assurance now, for we know our heavenly home is just up ahead, where eternal rest and sweet fellowship with God awaits us there.

 Trust Jesus to do that which you cannot.